Graciela Salicrup: Career

 After graduating from the National Autonomous University of Mexico (UNAM) in 1959, Salicrup Lopez worked with the anthropologist Laurette Séjourné on the restoration of Teotihuacan.
 She worked in the archaeological zone doing surveys and plans as well as directing excavations in important parts of this zone.

 Salicrup Lopez still wanted to become a mathematician, and finally enrolled in the Faculty of Sciences in 1964 to study mathematics.

 Between 1966 and 1968 she taught mathematics at the UNAM Faculty of Architecture.

 Her thesis, accepted in 1969, was on the Jiang Boju subgroup.

 After graduating in 1969 Graciela began teaching in the UNAM Faculty of Sciences.

 In 1970 she was given a position as a researcher in the UNAM Mathematics Institute, where she worked with Dr. Roberto Vázquez, her mentor.
 That same year she published her first work along with her mentor.

 Her work was concerned with the structure of the Top category of topological spaces and with continuous functions.

-Her work related concepts such as reflexivity or correflexivity to those of connection and coexistence, both in Top and in certain subcategories of Top (and in some more general concrete categories).
+Her work related concepts such as reflexivity or coreflexivity to those of connection and coexistence, both in Top and in certain subcategories of Top (and in some more general concrete categories).

 The publications she co-authored with Vázquez were always in Spanish, so many mathematicians were not aware of her work.

 During this time, there was a group of important topologists including Horst Herrlich; hence, Salicrup and some fellow mathematicians arranged to take German lessons.

 She was elected to the Sociedad Matematica Mexicana with reciprocity to the American Mathematical Society in 1973.